kasrababaei/swift-notes/SwiftUI.md

 ## StateObject

 The `@StateObject` property wrapper works much in the same way as @State: we specity an initial value (an object in this case), which will be used as the starting point when the node in the render tree is created.
-From then on, SwiftUI will kepp this object around across renders for the lifetime oft he node in the render tree.
+From then on, SwiftUI will kepp this object around across renders for the lifetime of the node in the render tree.
 It  also observes the object for changes via the `ObservableObject` protocol.

+Observed objects marked with the `@StateObject` property wrapper don’t get destroyed and re-instantiated at times their containing view struct redraws^[1](https://www.avanderlee.com/swiftui/stateobject-observedobject-differences/)^.

 `Observable` framework in iOS 17 replaced the entire existing object-observarion model based on the `Combine` framework.
 The `Observable` macro does two things: